influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 # GJSON:
 GJSON also parses JSON data, but uses paths to name and identify fields of your choosing.

-The GJSON parser supports 5 different configuration fields for json objects:
+The GJSON parser supports 5 different configuration fields for json values:

 1.'gjson_tag_paths'
 2.'gjson_string_paths'